rohitkanrar/changeAUC/README.md

 - This folder contains processed data sets used in the paper.
 We also provide reproducible code to access and process the data sets in the `/real_data` folder inside either `/code/r/` or `/code/py/`.

 ## Contents of `/output`:
-- This folder contains outputs created in the real data analysis.
-Other outputs created in the simulation experiments are omitted due to size limit in the Github repository.
+- This folder contains output files created in the real data analysis.
+Other files created in the simulation experiments are omitted due to size limit in the Github repository.

 ## Initial Setups: